Behavioral Economics: The Psychology of Choice and Decision-Making

 - Rational Choice Theory: This is a framework that suggests individuals make decisions by weighing the costs and benefits of different options.
 It assumes that people are rational actors who seek to maximize their self-interest.

-- Game Theory: A mathematical framework for analyzing strategic interactions among rational agents.
+- Game Theory: A framework for analyzing strategic decision-making among interacting agents.

 A Few Words by Psychology Fanatic